 Photography documentaries give us a unique behind-the-scenes look and insight into the minds of other, often famous, photographers.

 These character-driven documentaries focused on the stories of real people put a human face on the names and photos that might otherwise seem distant or unrelatable.
-I would even go as far to say that nothing can top a good documentary, as they have the power to provide us with endless inspiration while shaking us to our core at the same time.
+I would even go as far as to say that nothing can top a good documentary, as they have the power to provide us with endless inspiration while shaking us to our core at the same time.

 In this list, you’ll find just about every photography documentary available worth watching.